Skip to main content

 Skills

-Skills are on-demand capabilities for Claude Code bots.
+Skills add reusable capabilities to Chat and Claude Code bots.

 Adding Skills: